system-zero/system-zero/README.md

    ....

   - applications:
-    state: mostly basic unix utilities, and it is really an ongoing work) (used mostly for testing the development).
+    state: mostly basic unix utilities, and it is really an ongoing work, (used mostly for testing the development).
 Many of the usual options haven't been implemented.